zyddnys/anime-character-extractor/README.md

 1. Custom language to define characters using tags and remove/append tags for better LoRA tagging
 2. Use ensemble of danbooru taggers for better tagging
 3. Use TensorRT for better performance
+4. Grounding DINO for character detection
 # TODO
 1. <s>Use TransNetV2 to segment video</s>, for each shot we run multiple CascadeClassifier in parallel and yield a single frame with faces as far away from the edge as possible
-2. Use character detector instead of face detector
+2. <s>Use character detector instead of face detector</s>
 3. <s>Add tag filtering in object descriptor file to remove incorrect tags from generated txt file</s>
 4. Speed up, but how?
 5. Merge multiple frames into a single frame if their optical flow all point to the same direction